snikket-im/snikket-android/README.md

 ##Design principles
 * Be as beautiful and easy to use as possible without sacrificing security or privacy
-* Rely on existing, well established protocols
+* Rely on existing, well established protocols (XMPP)
 * Do not require a Google Account or specifically Google Cloud Messaging (GCM)
 * Require as little permissons as possible

 ##Features
 * End-to-end encryption with either OTR or openPGP
 * Sending and receiving images
-* Holo UI
+* Intuitive UI that follows Android Design guidelines
-* Syncs with your desktop client
+* Syncs with desktop client
-* Group Chats
+* Conferences (with support for bookmarks)
 * Address book integration
 * Multiple Accounts / unified inbox